 To create successful mix and match – as opposed to mix and clash – interiors, there are a few simple rules you can follow:

-- Start with your preferred colour palette, as this will help guide you towards suitable matching patterns, and steer clear of those that don’t work well together.
-For example, a warmer colour palette will work in family and working areas, such as a living room or a kitchen while cooler shades often suit bedrooms or relaxation/meditation areas.
+Start with your preferred color palette, as this will help guide you towards suitable matching patterns, and steer clear of those that don’t work well together.
+For example, a warmer color palette will work in family and working areas, such as a living room or a kitchen while cooler shades often suit bedrooms or relaxation/meditation areas.

 Finally, don’t forget that houseplants can make a statement when it comes to mix and match.
 Blend architectural, textured evergreens with seasonal flowering plants and place them strategically in your rooms to create the most pleasing effect.